Balasankkar/Splunk-Setting-up-a-SOC-Lab/01-Splunk-Setup.md

 # 🧩 Lab 1 — Splunk Setup

 In this lab, I began setting up **Splunk Enterprise** as the central SIEM platform for collecting, analyzing, and correlating security logs in real-time.
-The goal is to install and configure Splunk on both **Linux (Ubuntu)** and **Windows** systems, then integrate important log sources into the platform.
+This room will cover installing Splunk on Linux/Windows and configuring different log sources from both OS into Splunk.
+Each lab covers the following topics:

 ---